Kidney-Friendly Foods Which You Never Knew

 - Ginger: It is considered an excellent herb for improving kidney function.
 Ginger can work to relive clots, stimulate the circulatory system, promote the blood flow to the kidneys, and clean the blood.
 Alleviate the symptoms such as nausea, vomiting, and digestive problems.
 This herb is well known for its ability to ease these discomforts and improve patient’s quality of life.
 Important: Always consult your doctor for suitable doses especially herbal supplements!

 - Capsicum: Capsicum is high in vitamins, which help neutralize the free radicals responsible for damaging tissue and cells, naturally building a good immune system.
 This can protect you from cold, flu and other aliments.
-Kidney pain is common among kidney patients.
-Capsaicin in capsicum blocks transmission of pain, so it can help relieve pain to a certain degree.
-Many kidney patients complain about anemia.
-Vitamin C in capsicum is essential for the proper absorption of iron.
-Vitamin A in it is also vital for red blood cell production.
-Therefore, proper consumption of capsicum can ease anemia.
+It also has anti-inflammatory properties.